Messy fight awaits IS’ next Syrian capital at Mayadeen

 The coalition has reported only five airstrikes in or near Mayadeen since late April.
 The U.S. military, however, said other strikes also have targeted the city but may have been listed in news releases as strikes on nearby, larger and more well-known places such as Deir el-Zour.

-Two of the strikes killed Islamic State leaders planning attacks in the West, according to the U.S., including a militant involved with a youth program called “Cubs of the Caliphate,” a high-priority training program sanctioned by IS’ leadership.
+Two of the strikes killed Islamic State leaders planning attacks in the West, according to the U.S., including a militant involved with a youth program called “Cubs of the Caliphate,” a high-priority training program sanctioned by IS leadership.

 Others hit IS media and propaganda facilities.
-Baraa Kadek, founder of IS’ news agency, was killed with his daughter, his brother claimed.
+Baraa Kadek, founder of the IS news agency, was killed with his daughter, his brother claimed.

 Innocent civilians have been killed, too, activists say.
 The Britain-based Syrian Observatory for Human Rights says strikes on Mayadeen have killed 20 IS fighters and 182 others since May 22.
 The dead include 28 civilians and 154 family members of IS fighters, the group said.
 It tallied 68 children and 57 women killed.